SyncfusionExamples/blazor-pdf-viewer-classic-examples/Common/Render the PDF Viewer on Tab/README.md

 # Render the PDF Viewer on a Tab component
-This example shows how to render the PDF Viewer component in Syncfusion Tab component.
+This example shows how to render the PDF Viewer component in Syncfusion&reg; Tab component.
 In this example, Splitter component is hosted as a child component of the Tab component and then the PDF viewer is hosted inside the content template of the splitter pane.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer/how-to/create-pdfviewer-in-a-splitter-component